kittennbfive/5A-75B-tools/README.md

 Hello_World_1/ contains a really basic but complete example, from the Verilog-code to the actual programming of the bitstream.

+I_want_inputs/ contains a hardware-modification for getting 5V-tolerant inputs.

 General informations about this device can be found here: https://github.com/q3k/chubby75

 (c) 2020 by kitten_nb_five - AGPLv3+ unless otherwise specified